dearhive/MashShare/readme.txt

 Otherwise some plugins can not be tested) and in manual mode to make sure that for every plugin the same page is loaded.
 Automatic excecution of P3 would randomly load WordPress pages which is inaccurate for testing on same conditions.
 All plugins were benchmarked on sepearate instances with no other plugins enabled.
 The benchmarks were runned a few times to make sure that any internal plugin caching function is fired.
-E.g. Mashshare gets only really fast after second load of a page because the sharecount must be returned from external service first and than stored into internal object cache.
+E.g. MashShare gets only really fast after second load of a page because the sharecount must be returned from external service first and than stored into internal object cache.
 This benchmarks give only a vast overview of performance differences and results will vary on other WordPress installations depending on different hardware and software configurations.
 </em></small></p>